Pancreatitis (veterinary): Clinical signs

-The clinical signs can vary from mild gastrointestinal upset to death, with most dogs presenting with common gastrointestinal signs of upset, such as vomiting, anorexia, painful abdomen, hunched posture, diarrhea, fever, dehydration, and lack of energy, with vomiting being the most common symptom.
-These signs are not specific just for pancreatitis and may be associated with other gastrointestinal diseases and conditions.
+Clinical symptoms of pancreatitis vary.
+Some animals will be asymptomatic or just have mild anorexia whilst others will have serious symptoms such as cardiac problems.
+Most symptoms are not directly caused by pancreatitis itself.

+One study found the most common symptoms of pancreatitis in dogs to be: lethargy (88%), anorexia (86%), emesis (83%), and abdominal pain (59%).

+Symptoms common in cats with pancreatitis include: anorexia (63–97%), dehydration (33–96%), lethargy (28–100%), emesis (35–76%), pallor (30%), icterus (16–24%), weight loss (20–61%), and diarrhoea (11–33%).

+Symptoms of severe pancreatitis in cats includes: disseminated intravascular coagulation, pulmonary thromboembolism, cardiovascular shock, and organ failure.
+Pancreatitis is a common cause of disseminated intravascular coagulation and thromboembolism in the cat.
+Two studies found 26% of cats with disseminated intravascular coagulation and 11.8% with pulmonary thromboembolism had pancreatitis.

 Acute pancreatitis can trigger a build-up of fluid, particularly in abdominal and thoracic (chest) areas, acute kidney injury, and cause inflammation in arteries and veins.
 The inflammation triggers the body's clotting factors, possibly depleting them to the point of spontaneous bleeding.
 This form can be fatal in animals and in humans.

-Chronic pancreatitis can be present though no clinical signs of the disease are seen.
+Severe acute pancreatitis also causes cardiovascular shock, disseminated intravascular coagulation, systemic inflammatory response syndrome, and organ failure.
+Dehydration is observed in nearly all dogs with severe acute pancreatitis.

+Serious and severe symptoms that are not uncommon include: hypokalaemia, hyponatraemia, and hypochloraemia.
+Hyperkalaemia, hypernatraemia, and hypocalcaemia are reported but rare.

 Pancreatitis can result in exocrine pancreatic insufficiency, if the organ's acinar cells are permanently damaged; the pancreatic enzymes then need replacement with pancrelipase or similar products.
 The damage can also extend into the endocrine portion of the pancreas, resulting in diabetes mellitus.
-Whether the diabetes is transient (temporary) or permanent depends on the severity of the damage to the endocrine pancreas beta cells.
+Whether the diabetes is transient or permanent depends on the severity of the damage to the endocrine pancreas beta cells.

+Extrahepatic biliary duct obstruction has been reported in both the cat and dog.
+The pancreas —being inflamed— compresses the bile duct which leads to biliary system distension and icterus.